 …are very affordable ($1-$5 each)

 So when determining if you should buy copper or other metal, think about how often and for how long you will be using the cutter?
 How much are you willing to spend?
 Do you want a large cookie (sometimes harder to decorate) or a small cookie (a better size for party favors)?
 I own hundreds more metal cutters than copper, even though I love copper cutters, because I like a smaller cutter and because of affordability.
-However, at the store where I worked for a decade, we had hundreds of copper cutters, because we had planned on using them for many, many years.

 basic shapes to own?